victorgrk/messenger/readme.md

     // you should receive an object from the payment service running in a different application.
   }

   // If you just send data, without receiving anything, you can call the publish method.
-It's much smaller in compute requirements sendUserUpdate(user: unknown) {
+It's much smaller in compute requirements (avoid the round trip) sendUserUpdate(user: unknown) {
     Messenger.publish("users.update-user", user);
+  }

+  // If you want to, for example, refresh a list on all available consumers, you can you the broadcast method broadcastListenerService(user: unknown) {
+    Messenger.broadcast("users.add-user-listener", user);
   }
 }
 ```